ronaldosm/PedestrianTrafficLightsAndCrosswalkDetection/README.md

 # Crosswalks And Pedestrian Traffic Lights Identification

 ### Introduction
 This repository hosts a project that consists of the training and evaluation of state-of-the-art convolutional neural network (CNN) architectures for the real-time identification of the presence and coordinates of zebra crosswalks and the state of pedestrian traffic lights (PTL), with the use of a new large and culturally diverse image dataset.
+Paper link: https://link.springer.com/article/10.1007/s11042-022-12222-6

 ## CNN Architectures
 For the first tests, we used the CNN [LytNetV2](https://github.com/samuelyu2002/ImVisible) since its development attends a very similar purpose.
 Nevertheless, its last layer was replaced by another that includes a new output variable to indicate the presence of crosswalks in the image and change the PTL class output from five possible classes to three.
 We name the modified CNN LytNetV2-M.